TonnyWong1052/TonnyWong1052/README.md

 **About me**

-- 🎯 Currently exploring the various possibilities of physical and visual elements in our world
+- 🎯 Currently exploring the various possibilities of physical/visual thing in our world

 - 🎓 PolyU Computer Science undergraduate / HKIIT(Tuen Mun) Higher Diploma in Software Engineering graduate